Salar Ghahramani is an

 Exchange, the European Commission in Brussels, and the International

 Court of Justice at The Hague.
-He was recently a Visiting Scholar at
+He has been a Visiting Scholar at the

 In 2005, Salar founded